 A number of hubs that have been shared by me are on the topic of my daughter and grandson and all that it means to their lives.

-Many precious readers send blessings to us and have asked 'how are they doing now?' so it is time for an update.
+Many precious readers send blessings to us and we are so thankful.

 Two Sweet Peas in a Pod

 Introducing My Family for the Very First Time by Name

 For all of the years that I have written about my daughter and grandson, I have only referred to them as 'daughter' and 'grandson'.

 It is time now to put a name to their faces...it may help you to become more in tune with our story if I do.
 Maybe not.
 I never really know what will be the reason someone finds these hubs and reads them.
 But for me, it is more personal and they will seem more real to you.